 Assessment by the court

-A court having family law jurisdiction (usually the Family Court, the Federal Circuit Court or a state Magistrates Court exercising Family Court jurisdiction) may make an assessment for child maintenance when the CS(A) Act does not apply.
+A court having family law jurisdiction (the Federal Circuit and Family Court of Australia or a state Magistrates Court exercising family court jurisdiction) may make an assessment for child maintenance when the CS(A) Act does not apply.

 Considerations regarding payment